amirieb/churn-dataset/README.md

 # Data Description

 - uid: user id
-- tid: tweet id,
+- tid: tweet id
-- brand: name of target brand,
+- brand: name of target brand
-- choose_one: label of the tweet wrt to the target brand, either "Churny" or "Non-churny", and
+- choose_one: label of the tweet wrt to the target brand, either "Churny" or "Non-churny"
 - choose_one:confidence: a value c=<1.0 showing the aggregated confidence of the judgements

 Twitter developer agreement & policy doesn't allow shareing tweet content.
 Reach out to Hadi Amiri at hadi_amiri@uml.edu if you'd like to obtain access to the full dataset.